VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/architecture/web-applications/secure-communications-https.md

     ```
   * Don't forget to save the file when done.

 Now you can manage your store securely trough CM.
-Just remember to useВ https://В for "Base URL" while connecting:
+Just remember to use https:// for "Base URL" while connecting: